easymock/objenesis/README.md

 ### Full build

-This build will create the source and javadoc jars and run findbugs.
+This build will create the source and javadoc jars and run spotbugs.

 `mvn install -Pfull`